Updated on December 9, 2022

 Naloxone (Narcan)

-Naloxone is used to treat someone who has overdosed on heroin, morphine, oxycodone, and other types of opioids.
+Naloxone is used to treat someone who overdosed on heroin, morphine, oxycodone, and other types of opioids.
 It works by blocking their effects.

-Naloxone can be administered as either a nasal spray or an injection.
-When administered, it counters the effects of an opioid overdose.
+Naloxone can be administered as a nasal spray or an injection.
+When given, it counters the effects of an opioid overdose.
+Administering naloxone may cause a person to experience withdrawal symptoms like vomiting, shaking, and sweating.

 MAT for Alcoholism